South West Birds & Botany

 Accom: Motel Esperance BLD

-Today we’ll cruise from Esperance to Woody Island.
+Today we’ll set off on a morning cruise from Esperance through the Recherché Archipelago to the waters around Wood Island.
 Woody Island Nature Reserve is approximately 15km off the coast of Esperance and is one of nature’s wonders.
 The island is one of the one hundred islands of the Recherche Archipelago, known to locals as the Bay of Isles.
-All sorts of marine life thrive in the waters surrounding Woody Island including fur seals, sea lions and dolphins.
-On land we’ll look for marsupials like bandicoots and wallabies, as well as a range of birds including Cape Barren Geese and White-breasted Sea Eagles.
+Although the Island is closed to the public the waters around the Island still make for great sightings of spectacular wildlife.
+All sorts of marine life thrive in these waters including fur seals, sea lions and dolphins, as well as a range of birds including Cape Barren Geese and White-breasted Sea Eagles.

 Accom: Motel Esperance BLD